On the structure of axial algebras: Introduction

 Recall that an axial algebra $A$ is \emph{$m$-closed} if $A$ is spanned by products in the axes of length at most $m$.
-Note that the body is spanned by products in the axes of the form $x_1(x_2( \dots (x_{k-1} x_k) \dots)$.
-So, in particular, every $3$-closed algebra is full-bodied.
-Hence, we should expect our above result to apply to a large class of Seress axial algebras.
+Note that the spine is spanned by products in the axes of the form $x_1(x_2( \dots (x_{k-1} x_k) \dots)$.
+So, in particular, every $3$-closed algebra is slender.
+Hence, we should expect the above result to apply to a large class of Seress axial algebras.

-The paper is structured as follows.
-In Section \ref{sec:axialalgebras}, we recall the definition of axial algebras and give some basic properties.
+The paper is organized as follows.
+In Section \ref{sec:axialalgebras}, we recall the definition of axial algebras and review some basic properties.
 We discuss automorphisms and the Miyamoto group in Section \ref{sec:auto}.
 Here, we also introduce equivalence of sets of axes, stability and show that generation of axial algebras and the Miyamoto group are stable.
 Section \ref{sec:radform} introduces the radical $R(A,X)$ and we show that it is stable.
 We also introduce the projection graph and use it to prove results about ideals.
 The Frobenius form is introduced and we prove some important properties.
 The main theorem in this section is that the radical of the form coincides with the radical of the algebra.
 In Section \ref{sec:decomp}, we discuss sum decompositions of axial algebras and show when they are direct.
 Finally, in Section \ref{sec:NAgraph}, we introduce the non-annihilating graph $\Delta$ and our conjecture on connected components of $\Delta$.
-We introduce quasi-ideals and the body $Q(A, X)$ and show they are both stable.
+We introduce quasi-ideals and the spine $Q(A, X)$ and show they are both stable.
 Finally, we prove results about the decomposition with respect to $\Delta$.

-We would like to thank Jonathan I. Hall for several useful comments.
+We would like to thank Jonathan I. Hall for useful comments.